walter-a-jablonowski/sys-2/claude-4-01/README.md

 The system includes comprehensive error handling:
 - PHP errors are logged and displayed to users
-- JavaScript errors show toast notifications
+- JavaScript errors show toast
 - Form validation with field-specific messages
 - File upload validation for image types